AltGrid/viatext-core/include/viatext/README.md

 ### Message Class

-Creates a message from a standard 5 part message:
+Creates a message object from a standard 5 part message string:

 - message_id
 - hops